Division, Disrespect and Disengagement: on Relationships Between Social Workers and Parents

-Around the Autumn of last year, I began to notice more and more posts from the Social Work Tutor about the emotional impact of being a social worker.
+Around the autumn of last year, I began to notice more and more posts from the Social Work Tutor about the emotional impact of being a social worker.
 I read many of them, and in the first instance, found myself agreeing vehemently and calling for more support for those particularly at the “frontline” of practice.
-But they continued, more and more were produced, now becoming “memes”, many of which were followed by lengthy justifications using very emotive language.
-There is a time and a place for this and my opinion is that publicly, where service users have free access to read it, is not always the right one.
+But as they continued, more and more were produced, now becoming “memes” — many of which were followed by lengthy justifications using very emotive language.
+There is a time and a place for this.
+My opinion is that publicly, where service users have free access to read it, is not always the right place.

-There was a limit to my sympathy; this person chose to be a social worker, I didn’t choose to be sexually abused by my father and my children didn’t choose to be failed by me, their mother.
+There was a limit to my sympathy; this person chose to be a social worker.
+I didn’t choose to be sexually abused by my father.
+My children didn’t choose to be failed by me, their mother.
 This person could choose to leave their job and do something different with their lives.

 I contacted the Social Work Tutor and asked him to tone these posts down as I felt they were creating an even bigger divide between “us” and “them”.
 It was everything I was working against.
 It was divisive.
 It was disrespectful.
 It did not encourage engagement.
 How on earth can you engage with a social worker after reading this sort of thing?

-I understand others have criticised this person’s work too, and have been met with emotionally provocative language, threats of legal action and “blocking”.
-If you have a public profile as I myself do, you have to learn to take criticism.
+I heard that others have criticised this person’s work too — and have been met with emotionally provocative language, threats of legal action and “blocking”.
+If you have a public profile, as I myself do, you have to learn to take criticism.
 I get called a child abuser on a weekly basis.
 It doesn’t upset me any more.

 The Social Work Tutor did not tone the posts down.
-In fact, they have escalated into something I find deeply distasteful, an example of which I have attached below:
+In fact, they have escalated into something I find deeply distasteful.

 It is divisive.
 It is disrespectful.
 It does not encourage engagement.